aydrian/fabric-stack-workshop/workshop/part-3.md

 **Transactions**

 How it works is that every time you use `cursor.execute`, you aren’t actually executing something against the database and you aren’t changing the data.
-You can imagine that you are queueing or buffering the statements.
+You can imagine that you're queueing or buffering the statements.

-When you `commit()` all the queued up statements are executed on your data in order as one atomic unit.
+When you `commit()`, all the queued-up statements are executed on your data in order as one atomic unit.
 If there was any error with any of the statements, then **NONE** of the statements will have actually touched/affected your data in the database.
-If there were no errors (ie. success), then all of the statements will have ran against your real data in the database.
+If there were no errors (i.e., success), then all of the statements will have ran against your real data in the database.

-**Inserting Parameters**
+**Inserting parameters**

 You can pass data in Python variables safely into SQL using Psycopg parameters.
 Take a look at the example below.